Dancing mania: Tarantism

 In Italy, a similar phenomenon was tarantism, in which the victims were said to have been poisoned by a tarantula or scorpion.
 Its earliest-known outbreak was in the 13th century, and the only antidote known was to dance to particular music to separate the venom from the blood.
 It occurred only in the summer months.
 As with dancing mania, people would suddenly begin to dance, sometimes affected by a perceived bite or sting and were joined by others, who believed the venom from their own old bites was reactivated by the heat or the music.
 Dancers would perform a tarantella, accompanied by music which would eventually "cure" the victim, at least temporarily.

 Some participated in further activities, such as tying themselves up with vines and whipping each other, pretending to sword fight, drinking large amounts of wine, and jumping into the sea.
-Some died if there was no music to accompany their dancing.
 Sufferers typically had symptoms resembling those of dancing mania, such as headaches, trembling, twitching and visions.

 As with dancing mania, participants apparently did not like the color black, and women were reported to be most affected.
 Unlike dancing mania, tarantism was confined to Italy and southern Europe.
 It was common until the 17th century, but ended suddenly, with only very small outbreaks in Italy until as late as 1959.

 A study of the phenomenon in 1959 by religious history professor Ernesto de Martino revealed that most cases of tarantism were probably unrelated to spider bites.
 Many participants admitted that they had not been bitten, but believed they were infected by someone who had been, or that they had simply touched a spider.
 The result was mass panic, with a "cure" that allowed people to behave in ways that were, normally, prohibited at the time.
 Despite their differences, tarantism and dancing mania are often considered synonymous.

 Reactions

-As the real cause of dancing mania was unknown, many of the treatments for it were simply hopeful guesses, although some did seem effective.
+As the real cause of dancing mania was unknown, many of the treatments for it were simply hopeful guesses, although in some instances they were effective.
 The 1374 outbreak occurred only decades after the Black Death, and was treated in a similar fashion: dancers were isolated, and some were exorcised.
 People believed that the dancing was a curse brought about by St. Vitus; they responded by praying and making pilgrimages to places dedicated to St. Vitus.

 Prayers were also made to St. John the Baptist, who some believed also caused the dancing.
 Others claimed to be possessed by demons, or Satan, therefore exorcisms were often performed on dancers.
 Bartholomew notes that music was often played while participants danced, as that was believed to be an effective remedy, and during some outbreaks musicians were even employed to play.
 Midelfort describes how the music encouraged others to join in, however, and thus effectively made things worse, as did the dancing places that were sometimes set up.